Free Creator Tool

 Higher anchor gives negotiation room without dropping below your floor.

-- Set a minimum rate for UGC packages based on your monthly income target.
+• Set a mathematical minimum rate for UGC packages based on your actual monthly revenue target.

-- Price new deliverables when a brand asks for extra usage rights or revisions.
+• Price new deliverables accurately when a brand asks for extra usage rights or extensive revisions.

-- Sanity-check a sponsorship offer against your real hourly workload.
+• Sanity-check a sponsorship offer against the real hourly workload to ensure you don't lose money.

-- Pricing based purely on deliverables: A 60-second TikTok might only take 3 hours to shoot and edit, but you must factor in the time spent scripting, negotiating the contract, revising drafts, and managing the client relationship.
+• Pricing based purely on deliverables: A 60-second video might take 3 hours to edit, but you must factor in the time spent negotiating the contract and revising drafts.

 Built by Paperclip